-Heart disease, type 2 diabetes, obesity, kidney disease and other cardiometabolic-related disorders are increasing in prevalence and placing a financial and workforce strain on the medical system.
+Heart disease, type 2 diabetes, obesity, kidney disease and other cardiorenal metabolic-related disorders are increasing in prevalence and placing a financial and workforce strain on the medical system.

-Providers have been trained to treat these conditions within their respective specialty; patients with diabetes are treated by endocrinologists, those with heart disease are treated by cardiologists, and so on.
-But this siloed care model is inefficient, expensive, and becoming outdated as we learn more about the interrelatedness of these conditions.
-For example, the leading cause of death in patients with type 2 diabetes is heart disease.
+Providers have been trained to treat these conditions within their respective specialty; patients with diabetes are treated by endocrinologists, those with heart disease are treated by cardiologists, nephrologists treat renal disease, and so on.
+But this siloed care model is inefficient, expensive, and outdated.
+We are constantly learning more about the interrelatedness of these conditions; for example, the leading cause of death in patients with type 2 diabetes is heart disease.

-Because of the increased understanding of the complex relationship between cardiometabolic decline and overall health, there is an imminent need for a new method of care.
+Because of the increased understanding of the complex relationship between cardiovascular, renal, and metabolic decline, there is an imminent need for a new method of care.
 Cardiometabolic Health Congress (CMHC) and its partners support the development of a cardiometabolic specialty dedicated to comprehensive care for patients with these risk factors and conditions, that will treat the patient as a whole person instead of a cluster of symptoms.